-Dancing played a major role in the culture of ancient Egyptians.
-Music and dance was norm in the civilization.
-A rhythmic dance was imprinted into the hearts of people, with workers working in a certain motion to the sounds of songs and percussions.
-The Egyptian era also saw the start of street dancers way back a few thousand years where they would entertain the passers by.
-The Egyptian dance was divided into different categories depending on the participants and occasion of dance.
+Dancing played a major role in the culture of the ancient Egyptians.
+Music and dance were the norm.
+A rhythmic dance was imprinted into the hearts of the Egyptians, with people often working along to the sounds of songs and percussion instruments.

-This painting in particular represents the pair dancing where two women are dancing together in pair and another group is orchestrating the music.
+This painting, in particular, shows “pair dancing” where two women dance together in a pair while another group plays music.
 Pair dancing involved either two men or two women dancing together in unison.
-Similarly, there also were group dances where a group of trained performers would entertain the viewers.
-But even more popular were the festival dances, each dance for a festival being unique.
+There were also group dances where a group of trained performers would entertain spectators, but even more popular were the festival dances with each dance unique to its particular celebration.

-Mummification was an important part in the entire concept of afterlife.
-A proper ritual had to be followed to mummify a dead person to ensure his or her resurrection in the future given they win the judgment for another life from the Egyptian gods.
-Before the old kingdom – the earliest of the Egyptian civilization, bodies buried in the deserts were naturally preserved by desiccation.
-But as time passed by, the wealthier Egyptians started to arrange for more elaborate artificial mummification.
+Mummification was an important part of the concept of an afterlife.
+A proper ritual had to be followed to mummify a dead person to ensure his or her resurrection after receiving judgment from the Egyptian gods.
+Before the Old Kingdom (the earliest of the Egyptian civilizations) bodies which were buried in the desert were naturally preserved by desiccation.
+But as time passed, wealthier Egyptians started to arrange for more elaborate artificial mummification.

-By the period of New kingdom in the ancient Egyptian era, people had already perfected the art of mummification – the best of the techniques took almost 70 days and involved internal organs, the brain and desiccation of the body in a mixture of salts called natron.
-In the old kingdom, the Jackal-headed god Anubis would look after the burials of the kings.
-But he soon got replaced by Osiris somewhere during the middle kingdom.
+By the time of the New Kingdom, people had perfected the art of mummification.
+The best of the techniques took almost 70 days and involved preserving the internal organs, including the brain, and the desiccation of the body in a mixture of salts called natron.
+In the Old Kingdom, the jackal-headed god Anubis would look after the burials of the kings.
+He was later replaced by Osiris somewhere during the Middle Kingdom.